nanderv/SS/README.md

 Notes:

 1. whenever you change the XML parser, never access fields `next`, `content`, `children` of type `xmlNode*` directly.
 Use their respective accessors `xmlNextElementSibling`, `xmlNodeGetContent`, and `xmlFirstElementChild`.
 1. You are at this moment only required to support formulas in the CTLFireability category.
 Other formulas such as CTLCardinality have different atomic predicates, you do not need to support.
+1. As mentioned; the CTL formulas are also available in a textual (.txt) format, feel free to generate a parser based on an BNF grammar, if that is easier.

 ## Exercise 5
 In this exercise you can choose what kind of feature you want to extend your model checker with.
 You can of course implement more of the following.

-1. Support for Cardinality predicates (as specified in `MCC2016-FormulaManual.pdf`),
+1. Support for Cardinality predicates (as specified in `MCC2016-FormulaManual.pdf`).
-1. LTL model checking with support for (LTLFireability.xml),
+1. LTL model checking with support for LTLFireability.xml.
-1. Static variable ordering,
+1. Static variable ordering.
-1. Dynamic variable ordering,
+1. Dynamic variable ordering.
-1. Deadlock detection,
+1. Deadlock detection.
 1. Advanced reachability algorithms, such as chaining, saturation, or any algorithm where transition relations are applied in a particular order.
+1. Unsafe Petri nets.
+1. Colored Petri nets.
+1. CEGAR.
+1. SAT solving.
+1. CTL model checking with forward traversals (see "CTL model checking based on forward state traversal" on Blackboard).
+1. Partial Order Reduction with BDDs.
+1. Multi-valued Decision Diagrams (e.g. with sylvan-ldd.h)
 1. Any other category (as specified in `MCC2016-FormulaManual.pdf`).

 ## Common Pitfalls and hints